Custom Search

 2. then study a specific project from her fascinating book, titled - "Sculpting a Woman Doll",

-3. and conclude with us as we all participate in the creation of our own doll's house doll of our choice.
-Taking the lessons from her book and trying our hand at a doll we'll name at the end. (lol, depending on what this doll looks like, since it's our first time for doll creation.)
+3. and conclude with us as we all participate in the creation of our own doll's house people of our choice.
+Taking the lessons from her text and trying our hand at a tiny person we'll name at the end. (lol, depending on what this doll looks like, since it's our first time for miniature creation like this.)

 Our Review Starts Here.
 Part 1 of 3.

-This is a Great Book on Polymer Clay Minis.
+This is a Great Book on Polymer Clay Miniatures.

-Fimo the magic of your dollhouse techniques Just What does Sculpting a Doll Involve?
+Fimo the magic of your dollhouse techniques Just What does Sculpting a Tiny Person Involve?

 It would seem that sculpting a doll involves, first off, getting your creative juices fired up to start with.
 And Sue Heaser does that even in her introduction.

-Sue Heaser's book, "Making Miniature Dolls with Polymer Clay" is a clean, easy to read instructional manual with a down-to-earth appeal.
+Sue Heaser's book, "Making Miniature Figures with Clay" is a clean, easy to read instructional manual with a down-to-earth appeal.

 Which is what we as crafters prefer.
 And we "dollhouse" artists and collectors are crafters.

-We don't know about you but when we look for a new dollhouse book, we look for a certain type.
+We don't know about you but when we look for a new dollhouse text, we look for a certain type.
 That said, even the font style plays a role in the book we often choose.
-Yes it definitely has to be appealing to the eye, as this book is.
+Yes it definitely has to be appealing to the eye, as this volume is.

 Really when you think of it.
 How often have you handled a book with an odd looking display and put it back on the shelf?